ltelab/disdrodb/docs/source/data.rst

 .. image:: /static/transfer.png

-DISDRODB metadata and issues archive download
+Download the DISDRODB metadata archive
 -------------------------------------------------

 You can clone the disdrodb-data repository with: